Moussa Gueye

-Moussa Gueye (born February 20, 1989, in Dakar) is a Senegalese football player currently playing for Seraing United.
+Moussa Gueye (born February 20, 1989) is a Senegalese football player currently playing for Seraing United.

 Career

 On 27 November 2007 signed a four years contract with FC Brussels, but on 6 June 2008 left F.C.
 Molenbeek Brussels Strombeek and joined to Mons.
 On 16 June 2010 left Mons after two years in Mons, Belgium and signed with Royal Charleroi SC.

 International career

 Gueye is former member of the Senegal national under-23 football team.